Breaking Glass (album): Reception

 Reviewing for Smash Hits, Red Starr described it as an "utterly uninteresting and thoroughly unconvincing soundtrack album.
 Whatever Ms. O'Connor's true talents, they certainly do not include songwriting (here a relentless series of embarrassing obvious lyrical cliches with no real gift for melody) or singing (bad Lene Lovich impersonations being of distinctly limited appeal)."

 Tour

 When O'Connor toured the UK to promote the album, she selected as her opening act a then-unknown group called Duran Duran which gave them the exposure to secure a recording contract with EMI.
 At the time, Duran Duran were so broke that one of their managers had to sell their flat to buy them a support slot on O'Connor's tour.
 They also could only afford one hotel room, so they took it in turns, whilst the other members slept outside in a van.
-Due to the differing music styles and fans between O'Connor and Duran Duran, O'Connor said that Simon Le Bon faced "abuse and people spitting on him every night".
+Due to the differing music styles and fans between O'Connor and Duran Duran, O'Connor said that lead vocalist Simon Le Bon faced "abuse and people spitting on him every night".
 However, she also said "we could see they were going to do well" in the future.